MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 MoonZoon CLI (`mzoon`) uses [wasm-pack](https://github.com/rustwasm/wasm-pack) to build your frontend app with Zoon. `wasm-pack` downloads and manages tools like [wasm-bindgen CLI](https://rustwasm.github.io/wasm-bindgen/reference/cli.html) and [wasm-opt](https://github.com/WebAssembly/binaryen#binaryen-optimizations) and browser drivers for testing.

-- `wasm-bindgen` CLI and [crate](https://crates.io/crates/wasm-bindgen) do the hard work to connect the Javascript with Rust / Wasm world. `wasm-pack` / `wasm-bindgen CLI` often generates a Javascript file to "boot" your app stored in the Wasm file. `wasm-bindgen` also can generate Typescript types for exported functions from Wasm and JS snippets defined in your Rust code.
+- `wasm-bindgen` CLI and [the library](https://crates.io/crates/wasm-bindgen) do the hard work to connect Javascript with Rust / Wasm. `wasm-pack` / `wasm-bindgen CLI` generates a Javascript file to "boot" your app stored in the Wasm file. `wasm-bindgen` also can generate Typescript types or JS files from your JS snippets defined in the Rust code.

 - `wasm-opt` is a tool for Wasm file optimizations.
 It can improve speed, but it's excellent in size reduction. _Note:_ It's written in C++.

 `wasm-pack` can be [configured](https://rustwasm.github.io/wasm-pack/book/cargo-toml-configuration.html?highlight=wasm-opt#cargotoml-configuration) in `Cargo.toml`.
 And it automatically installs also the required [compilation target](https://doc.rust-lang.org/rustc/targets/index.html) `wasm32-unknown-unknown`.

-When you run `mzoon start` or `mzoon build`, MZoon checks if the `wasm-pack` is installed on your system (it'll do it automatically in the future) and then runs
+When you run `mzoon start` or `mzoon build`, MZoon checks if the `wasm-pack` is installed on your system and then runs
 ```
 wasm-pack --log-level warn build frontend --target web --no-typescript --dev
 ```
-to compile your app. _Note_: It doesn't append `--dev` if you run `mzoon start -r`
+to compile your app.

+_Note:_ `mzoon` will be able to install `wasm-pack` automatically in the future.

 --